 2007 Winner, South Florida Folk Festival

 Born on a dairy farm, Tom was raised with long days in the barns & hayfields of upstate NY.
-Soloing in the Sand Hill Methodist Church at the age of 3, Tom first learned performing arts under the tutelage of his choir director and church organist mother.
+Soloing in the Sand Hill Methodist Church at the age of 3, he first learned performing arts under the tutelage of his choir director and church organist mother.
 He received awards in grade school talent shows and performed in adult theater and musical groups as a child.

 His undergrad work was in education at SUNY Cortland.
-He studied voice with Guy Webb who told him one day that he could make a living with his voice.
+He studied voice with Guy Webb who told him that one day that he could make a living with his voice.
 But by graduation in 1970, Tom concluded that he had more in common with Vietnamese farmers than he did with the Wall Street brokers who were sponsoring the war.
 An anti-war organizer in the 60s, he left the US for Colombia where he lived until 1974.